robx/elm-edn/README.md

 ## Examples

-First two EDN messages, as used in [siren](https://github.com/alicebob/siren).
+First, two EDN messages, as used in [siren](https://github.com/alicebob/siren).

 ```
 statusMsg = """